WebMemex/freeze-dry/src/resource/links/Readme.md

 Sometimes a single string define multiple links, such as the `srcset` of an `<img>`, the `style` of any element, as well as the text content of a `<style>` element or stylesheet.
-Because there is no identifier to distinguish the individual links, the links are identified by their index in the array of extracted links.
-This means that if by modifying the attribute/stylesheet you insert or remove a link, previously extracted links will now correspond to different links than you may expect.
+Because there is no identifier to distinguish the individual links, the links are identified by their index in the array of found links.
+This means that if by modifying the attribute/stylesheet you insert or remove a link, previously found links will now correspond to different links than you may expect.

 Say, our body contains: